19 min read

 With Full Truckload shipping, the driver picks up the product and drives straight to the receiver or consignee.
 On the other hand, the route is never straight through with LTL shipping, which means it will usually take longer than Full Truckload to arrive at a delivery destination.
 This means that delivery rates are estimates, rather than guarantees.
 Fortunately, a majority of top carriers report service levels higher than 90%, which means that LTL shippers can expect most shipments to be on time.

 With Full Truckload, the shipper simply loads up the product and the driver heads straight to the delivery destination.
 With LTL, shipments are loaded in and out of trailers multiple times before reaching a final destination.
 Though an overwhelming majority of LTL shipments are delivered in pristine condition, the increased handling means increased exposure to potential product damage.
 Utilizing Full Value Insurance is a great way to guarantee that any loss or damage of the product is completely covered.

 No matter which type of shipping is best for your needs, there are numerous ways to streamline your procedures, making the process more optimized and efficient.
 The more familiar you become with both LTL and FTL shipping, the more likely you are to find a solution that works best for you.

 Get LTL Quotes for Free

 MyCarrier provides Less Than Truckload, Volume Less Than Truckload, and Full Truckload shippers with multiple quotes instantly, all in one convenient place.
 They can quote, book, and track shipments between all of their providers without needing to scroll through multiple carrier websites.
+It provides the ultimate freight quoting tool, one-click dispatching, and live freight tracking.
 MyCarrier users enjoy increased efficiency, better shipping outcomes, and substantial savings by utilizing a free, user-friendly digital shipping platform.